steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 ### Process

 Ubl {% cite Ubl2020 %} and Orosz {% cite Orosz2021 %} suggest roughly the following process (see: {% cite Ubl2020 %} and {% cite Orosz2021 %}):
   1. The team starts with the business problem and brainstorms solution ideas.
-During that phase, the DD shoud be started and iterated rapidly within the team itself until the solution idea/DD stabilizes.
+During that phase, the DD should be started and iterated rapidly within the team itself until the solution idea/DD stabilizes.
   1. The stable DD should be shared with the organization or, at least, with a wider audience of interested people who review the DD and the solution idea in multiple rounds of feedback.
   1. "When things have progressed sufficiently to have confidence that further reviews are unlikely to require major changes to the design, it is time to begin implementation." {% cite Ubl2020 %}